-In June 2007 Hull City Council, as the Pearson Park Trust, was successful in securing a £3 million grant from the Heritage Lottery Fund.
-The Parks for People National Lottery grant scheme funds projects that aim to conserve and raise awareness of the special heritage of historic parks, whilst also supporting the greater involvement local communities within parks activities.
+In July 2017 Hull City Council, as the Pearson Park Trust, was successful in securing a £3 million grant from the Heritage Lottery Fund.
+The Parks for People National Lottery grant scheme funds projects that aim to conserve and raise awareness of the special heritage of historic parks, while also supporting the greater involvement local communities within parks activities.

 How to find Pearson Park